1vanbrav0/mp3Converter/README.md

 - Responsive design fails in higher resolutions than 1440p.
 - There are not any http error screen.
-- The mp3 downloaded dont have cover.
+- The mp3 downloaded doesnt has cover.

 I trust that i can fix it but i prefer fix that issues in future projects than in this.